 Feliquines are intelligent enough to understand commands, though they do not always choose to follow them.
-Often, a feliquine's strong independent streak will cause it to ignore orders.
-The only truly "tame" feliquines are those bonded to Beast Riders.
+Often, a feliquine's independent streak will cause it to ignore orders.
+The "tame" only truly feliquines are those bonded to Beast Riders.
 Feliquines communicate through growls, purrs, hisses, and body language.